-The Designated Safeguarding Lead or deputy should record all low-level concerns.
+The Principal and/or Head of HR should record all low-level concerns.
 Records should include the details of the concern, how the concern arose and the actions taken.
 Records should be reviewed so that patterns of concerning behaviour can be recognised and appropriate action can be taken.